xyroton/xyroton.github.io/src/blog/dactyl_manuform.md

 tags: ["Keyboards", "Ergonomics"]
 ---

 The Dactyl Manuform is a DIY ortholinear split keyboard with a keywell.
 In the following I will describe the experience of building and using it.
+After 1 year.

 # Design Choices and how they Feel
 Explain why we mention everything